-According to REMODELING Magazine’s 2012-13 Window Cost vs. Value Report, a mid-range vinyl replacement windows cost should average $9,720.This is an average of replacing 10 windows in a typical home.
+According to REMODELING Magazine’s 2012-13 Window Cost vs. Value Report, a mid-range vinyl window replacement cost should average $9,720.This is an average of replacing 10 windows in a typical home.

-Now that you’ve got a ballpark number, you’d probably like to know what factors can influence the total cost of replacement windows, some of which can make your project much less or much more expensive.
+Now that you’ve got a ballpark number, you’d probably like to know what factors can influence the total cost of window replacement, some of which can make your project much less or much more expensive.
 Although there are many factors, let’s look at a few important ones:

 Choice of Vinyl Windows Over Wood